 Suspicion of coronavirus always requires:

-1. having been present in the Chinese epidemic area (Hubei Province / Wuhan) or confirmed close contact with a coronavirus patient within 14 days prior to the onset of symptoms
+1. Having been present in the epidemic area or confirmed close contact with a coronavirus patient within 14 days prior to the onset of symptoms.
+See epidemic areas on THL website.

-2. the patient has a high fever, a respiratory infection with a cough or breathing difficulties.
+2. The patient has fever, a respiratory infection with a cough or breathing difficulties.

 What to do if a coronavirus infection is suspected?